Resistance Pier Foundation Applications

-Resistance Piers are used primarily for underpinning and the repair of residential and commercial buildings, retaining structures and slabs.
+Resistance Piers are used primarily for underpinning and the repair of residential and commercial buildings, retaining structures, and slabs.
 They can be installed in either interior or exterior locations.
-They have been used to repair equipment and machinery foundations, warehouse buildings, tower foundations, etc. Special remedial repair brackets can be connected to either the bottom or side of an existing foundation.
-They can also be connected to the sides of circular or flat building columns.
+They have been used to repair equipment and machinery foundations, warehouse buildings, tower foundations, and more.
+Special remedial brackets can be connected to either the bottom or side of an existing foundation for repairs.
+They can also be connected to the sides of round or flat building columns.

-Resistance Piers not only stop settlement, but can also be used to raise the structure, thus closing cracks and correcting other structural flaws resulting from settlement and/or ground movement.
+Resistance Piers not only stop settlement but they can also be used to raise the structure.
+This allows them to close cracks and correct other structural flaws resulting from settlement or ground movement.

 The design process should involve professional engineering input.
-Specific information involving the structure, soil characteristics and foundation conditions must be evaluated and incorporated into the final design.
+Specific information concerning the structure, soil characteristics, and foundation conditions must be evaluated and incorporated into the final design.

 Resistance Piers from Intech Anchoring